Andrepereira2001/feup-pfl-2021/README.md

 # feup-pfl-2021
 Programação Funcional e Lógica

-# IMPORTANT
+## IMPORTANT
-In BigNumber representation 0 in the beginning of a array tell us that the number is negative The value 0 in BigNumber notation is an empty array '[]'
+In BigNumber representation, if the digit 0 appears at the beginning of the array, the BigNumber is negative

+To represent the number 0 in BigNumber notation we use the empty array '[]'

 ## Function